 Oh My #1 – Beer!

 I was pleasantly surprised to learn that Rocky Mount, population of about 55,000, is home to several breweries.
+I also learned that Rocky Mount Mills houses many of them.
 Actually, it is a brew incubator program with Nash Community College, where students learn the brewing business while earning their AA degree.
 They had me at beer, but simply put, this place is really cool.
 I was able to tour the different incubator warehouse spaces and learn about the intricate process of making beer.
 With all this newfound knowledge, I had worked up a thirst and appetite.
 Luckily, there are tap rooms and restaurants on-site.
 I got my fill at TBC West (Tarboro Brewing Company) Tacos & Taproom.
 Yes, tacos are in the name, however go for Nana’s Ribs, a short-rib delicacy that does not disappoint.

 Oh My #2 – Ghosts!